stackql/sqlite-ext-functions/README.md

 To publish new functions to [`sqlpkg`](https://sqlpkg.org/)

-- Push a tag matching the version in teh `.json` files in the `sqlpkg` directory
+- Push a tag matching the version in the `.json` files in the `sqlpkg` directory
 - Create a release from the tag pushed
 - Raise a PR to [nalgeon/sqlpkg](https://github.com/nalgeon/sqlpkg) adding the new function manifest JSON files